 This shortbread is also very versatile.
 You can use it to make cookies, bars, or even a pie crust.
-It is also a great base for other desserts, such as a vegan chocolate cake or a vegan chocolate pudding.
+It is a great base for other desserts, such as a vegan chocolate cake or a vegan chocolate pudding.

 If you are looking for a delicious and easy-to-make vegan dessert, then you should definitely try this vegan chocolate shortbread!